datagram-db/knobab/README.md

       -h, --help                        Display this help menu
       This group is all exclusive:
         -l[Log], --log=[Log]              The Log, in human readable format, to load into the knowledgebase
         -x[XES], --xes=[XES]              The Log in xes format to load into the knowledgebase
+        -t[TAB], --tab=[TAB]              The Log in a tab separated format, with no event payload, to load into the knowledgebase
       You can use the following
       parameters
         -s, --server                      Runs the HTTP server for visualizing the internal representation of both
                                           the knowledge base and the associated
                                           query plan
+        -n, --nostats                     Whether the code will lose time in calculating the statistics for the
+                                          traces
         -d[Models/Queries...],
         --declare=[Models/Queries...]
-The queries expressed as Declare models -b[Benchmark File],
+The queries expressed as Declare
+                                          models
+        -b[Benchmark File],
-      --csv=[Benchmark File]            Appends the current result data into a benchmark file
+        --csv=[Benchmark File]            Appends the current Result data into a benchmark file
         -s[SQLMinerDump],
         --sqlminer=[SQLMinerDump]         If present, specifies the dump for the SQL miner representation

     This free and open software program implements the MaxSat problem via a Knowledge Base, KnoBAB.
 Nicer things are still to come!

 ```